 The JRAY Program operates under the umbrella organization of Fullerton Civic Light Opera Music Theatre (FCLO), under the direction of General Manager, Griff Duncan.
-FCLO was established 40 years ago and is a nonprofit association.
+FCLO was established in 1971 and is a nonprofit association.

 Beverly Hills High School

 Fullerton Union High School Academy of the Arts

 Huntington Beach Academy for the Performing Arts